 Located: 484 Broome St

 This cute little spot that has an alpaca as its logo and serves up adorable pastries, house made baked goods, and savory treats.
 They also have gourmet coffee and, of course, a fantastic hot chocolate.

 This hot chocolate is for the experienced consumers.
-Their unique hot chocolates include their signature lavender hot chocolate (which is made with dried lavender leaves.
-We’re also hoping they bring back their nutty chocolate chip cookie hot chocolate that was new to the menu last year (made with walnut milk, oak milk, and topped with cookie crumble)!
+Their unique hot chocolates include their signature lavender hot chocolate (which is made with dried lavender leaves).

-10. Brooklyn Farmacy & Soda Fountain, Caroll Gardens
+10. Brooklyn Farmacy & Soda Fountain, Carroll Gardens

 Indulge in this hot chocolate that is specially made with the Farmacy’s very own blend of cocoa.
 You can top yours off with house-made marshmallow fluff, fresh whipped cream, or flavor it with caramel.

 Sip on this silky hot chocolate made with a delicious milk and dark chocolate ganache from Vesta Chocolate and top with a fluffy Squish Marshmallow for the perfect cup that’s just the right amount of sweetness!